myaomeow/myaomeow.github.io/_pages/stat-learning/lecture-1.md

 $$ \text{MSE}(f)=\mathbb{E}\left[\mathbb{E}\left[(Y-f(X))^{2} | X\right]\right] $$

 The inner expectation value is with respect to $Y$, while the outer expectation value is with respect to $X$.
-Evaluating this exception value is explained [here](https://youtu.be/P60kCrOc6LQ?t=1721).
+Evaluating this expectation value is explained [here](https://youtu.be/P60kCrOc6LQ?t=1721).
 The **inner conditional expectation** is derived to be

 $$\mathbb{E}[(Y-f(x))^2|X=x]=\mathbb{V}[Y|X=x]+(\mathbb{E}[Y|X=x]-f(x))^2$$